 Faults That Often Allow Short‑Term Driving

-Some issues are less urgent — but still need planning:
+Some issues are less urgent but still require attention:

 These usually allow short‑term driving, but ignoring them indefinitely increases cost and inconvenience.